dmgudeman/conFusion/README.md

 conFusion is the name of a hypothetical restaurant and the project is to make a responsive web page.

+##Assignment 1 - the index page for a restaurant
-Screen shot of week 1 assignment.
-Modified the webpage to include breadcrumbs, utilized row-content and columns.
-Added home links to all the home buttons and the Ristorante Con Fusion text in the navbar.
+I modified the webpage to include breadcrumbs and utilized row-content and columns.
+Also added home links to all the home buttons and the Ristorante Con Fusion text in a navbar.

+###Screen shot of week 1 assignment.
 [//]: # (Comment) ![Week 1 screenshot](/Images/Screen Shot Week 1.png)
 <figure><img src="/Images/Screen Shot Week 1.png" alt="image"
 width="400" height="600"></figure>

 ##Assignment 4 - Using Javascript instead of data-* attributes
-According to W3schools.com, data-* attributes are attributes of HTML that:
+According to W3schools.com, data-* attributes are attributes of HTML:

 The data-* attributes is used to store custom data private to the page or application.